programmfabrik/fylr-gitbook/for-administrators/readme/email.md

 ## General

 ### From
-Please use an email address which the SMTP server accepts.
+Please use an email address which the SMTP server accepts as sender.

 ### Signature
 Optional.